-We staff each of our assignments with a team of quality professionals who have appropriate product and industry expertise.
+We staff each of our assignments with a team of quality professionals who have appropriate product, industry and geographic expertise.
 We pride ourselves on, and we believe we differentiate ourselves from our competitors by, being able to offer a high level of attention from senior personnel to our clients and organizing ourselves in such a way that managing directors who are responsible for securing and maintaining client relationships also actively participate in providing related advice and services.
 Our managing directors have significant experience, and many of them are able to use this experience to advise on M&A, financings, restructurings, capital structure, shareholder advisory and other transactions or financial matters, depending on our clients' needs.
 Many of our managing directors and senior employees come from diverse backgrounds, such as senior leadership positions in corporations, government, law and strategic consulting, which we believe enhances our ability to offer sophisticated advice and customized solutions to our clients.
-As of December 31, 2017, our Financial Advisory segment had 152 managing directors and 890 other professionals (which includes directors, vice presidents, associates and analysts).
+As of December 31, 2018, our Financial Advisory segment had 166 managing directors and 1,312 other professionals and support staff.